Mansi was accepted into 5 top MBA programs– Kellogg, Wharton, INSEAD, Stanford, and Harvard. Mansi is headed to her

 Poonam: And I have memorized all your stories by heart.

 Mansi: Yes.
 I know.
 And sometimes, I was amazed when you would return my essays with comments that this example does not fit this essay as much as the other example.
 You remembered all my stories, which at times, I had forgotten.
 You rightly said that this is a process of self-discovery.
-I also remember the 30 minute Harvard interview that happened in Mumbai; those 30 minutes felt like 3 hours, as we had a conversation which I would normally have with somebody in 3 hours.
+I also remember the 30 minute Harvard interview that happened in Mumbai; those 30 minutes felt like 3 hours, as we had a conversation that I would normally have with somebody in 3 hours.
 It was short, yet it covered almost every aspect of my life, professional and personal.
 If I had not known about myself that well, I could not have given that 3 hours’ worth of information in thirty minutes.

 Poonam: True.
 It has truly been a long and arduous journey.
 You must have made many personal sacrifices as well.
 Would you like to share those with us?